 When you click on the link above you will be brought to a secure web page.
 A secure or encrypted website address begins with HTTPS rather than HTTP, and often includes an icon in the browser such as a padlock.

 You will receive a unique ID after setting up your e-Profile with NABP and registering for CPE Monitor.
 ACPE-accredited providers have transitioned their systems to CPE Monitor, which means that you will need to provide your NABP e-Profile ID and date of birth when you register for CPE or submit a request for credit.
 Transmission of CPE data is a three-step process:

 - The provider receives the CPE claim and transmits it to ACPE.

 - NABP displays this information in the CPE Monitor section of your e-Profile.

 Please note that providers have up to 60 days from the date of your activity to submit CPE claim data to ACPE.
-This means that if you wait more than 60 days (eg, 30 days) due to the fact that they require more time to process a CPE activity claim and transmit it to ACPE.
+However, some providers have deadlines that are less than 60 days (eg, 30 days) due to the fact that they require more time to process a CPE activity claim and transmit it to ACPE.
 If you do not submit your credit to the CPE provider by the provider’s submission deadline, the provider will be unable to submit your claim to ACPE for transmission to your e-Profile.
 Check with the individual providers for their submission deadlines.
 Always submit CPE activity claims as soon as possible upon completion of a CPE activity.